jbreckmckye/nortis/blog/README.md

 The PlayStation boot sequence boomed from my tiny monitor speakers and the classic "PS" SCEA logo splashed across the screen - 640 by 480 in full vibrant colour.
 The BIOS had clearly found _something_ on that disc.
-But the screen fell black and I strained my ears for the telltale click-click-click of a drive error.
+But the screen fell black and I strained my ears for the telltale _click-click-click_ of a drive error.

 Instead, one by one, little coloured squares began to blink in from the darkness.
 Line by line they spelled out a word:
 `NOTRIS`.
 Then: `PRESS START TO BEGIN`.
 The text beckoned at me.
 What would happen next?

 A game of Tetris, of course.
 Why was I surprised? **Writing your own PlayStation game in C is actually very simple: all it requires is to make no mistakes whatsoever**.
 That is computing for you, especially the low level stuff.
 It is hard, and sharp, and it is beautiful.
+Modern computing has softer edges but the essentials haven't changed.

 Those of us who love computers need to have something slightly wrong with us, an irrationality to our rationality, a way to deny all the evidence of our eyes and ears that the hostile box of silicon is dead and unyielding.
 And fashion by